 It can be easily visited from San Francisco or Los Angeles on a weekend.
 The drive south from SF is more awesome than the drive north because the Pacific is always to your left and you can enjoy panoramic views.

 The drive is even more beautiful in spring when wildflowers bloom in the region.
+It is definitely one of the best places in the US to visit in May.
 To plan a trip along Route 1, read our PCH road trip itinerary.

 Alternatively, you can also make a Big Sur day trip from Monterey or San Luis Obispo.